moogacs/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 $ buf generate buf.build/demolab/theweather
 ```

-What you should end up with is the following structure:
+You should end up with this structure:

 <Tabs
   groupId="language-selection"